In the District | District Awards | District Chairmen

 Historical roots run deep in Fairfield County for the part played in both the Confederate and Revolutionary Wars.
 Established in 1785, according in one version, Fairfield County is named for Lord Cornwallis’s exclamation, “What fair fields!”

-Jan Burch is a member of the Trenton Country Gardeners and is honored to be serving as Co- Director for the West Sandhills District for the 2015-2017 term.
-She is the immediate past chair for Birds and Butterflies and has thoroughly enjoyed her affiliation with GCSC and the opportunity to establish relationships with such wonderful ladies.
+Jan Burch is a member of the Trenton Country Gardeners and is honored to be serving as District Director for the West Sandhills District for the 2017-2019 term.
+She is the immediate past Co- director for West Sandhills and served as chair for Birds and Butterflies in 2013-2015.
+She has thoroughly enjoyed her affiliation with GCSC and genuinely appreciates the opportunity to establish special relationships with members.

 Jan grew up in Trenton, SC on her family’s peach farm.
 She attended Wardlaw Academy and graduated from the University of Georgia.
 She has expanded her business portfolio to include interest in nine automobile dealerships, health clubs, a residential and commercial design firm, a real estate investment company, a restaurant, an etiquette school and a professional hockey team.
 In addition to her business pursuits, she has served on numerous boards including the University of South Carolina Aiken Partnership Board, Georgia-Carolina Boy Scouts of America, The Augusta Ballet and Women in Philanthropy, to name a few.

 Jan is married to Robert McLaurin Burch, junior, from Florence, SC.
 They divide their time between Trenton, SC, Charleston, SC and Augusta, Ga.
-They enjoy their church, the children and grandchildren, golfing, horses and their very special Labrador, Wade.
+They enjoy their church, their children and grandchildren, golf, horses and their very special Labrador, Wade.

 District Co-Director, Kay Williams